PeppeL-G/course-material/src/courses/web-development-fundamentals/project-work.md

 ---

 Deploy your web application on a server.
 Use whichever you want, but it should be publicly accessible for other computers on the Internet.
+It is fine to do it as shown in the video above (using a domain name and HTTPS is not required, but please remember that all websites should use HTTPS).

+If you in `Part 11: Demonstration` demonstrates your website when it's online, the teacher will approve you on the Canvas assignment [Project Server](https://ju.instructure.com/courses/6738/assignments/35581).
+Otherwise you need to have it up and running on a server when you complete `Part 12: Submitting your work`.

 ## Part 11: Demonstration
-Demonstrate how your application works to "the rest of your class".
+Demonstrate how your application works to the rest of your class in smaller groups.
 The reason for the demonstration is two-folded:

-* You get some practice in presenting your work, which is a very important skill in your future professional career.
+* You get some practice in presenting your work, which is a very important skill in your future professional career
-* You get to see other ways to implement similar functionality (hopefully not all websites will look the same).
+* You get to see other ways to implement similar functionality (hopefully not all websites will look the same)

 At the demonstration you will simply show how users (you as the admin, and the rest of the world as visitors) can use the website.
 You should not show any code nor explain any implementation details; just demonstrate the website through a web browser.
 Show that you have CRUD operations for all of your resources, that you have validation, that you display descriptive error messages when something goes wrong, etc.

 To be allowed to demonstrate your website, you need to have implemented at least:

-* A functional login system.
+* A functional login system
-* All 4 CRUD operations for at least 2 type of resources with appropriate validation and authorization.
+* All 4 CRUD operations for at least 2 type of resources with appropriate validation and authorization checks

 You may use at most 10 minutes for your demonstration.
 If you need more than this to show all features, then skip some of them.
 If your demonstration takes just 2 minutes, that could be OK as well.
 Don't start talking about irrelevant things just to make the demonstration last longer.

-At the demonstration we will have a laptop connected to the projector in the room you can use to show your website.
-For this to work, your website must have been deployed to a server on the Internet (Part 10 of the project work needs to have been completed).
-If you have not completed Part 10 yet, you can bring and use your own laptop and run your website locally on your own laptop.
+Preferably bring your own laptop to the demonstration, and demonstrate your website using that one.
+If you can't do that, ask if you can borrow a laptop from a friend.
+If that's not possible neither, you can use the teacher's laptop for the demonstration, but then you have to have completed `Part 10: Deploying` first.

-Join one of the [Project Work Demonstration Groups](https://ju.instructure.com/courses/4558/groups) on Canvas to decide when you want to demonstrate.
+Join one of the [Project Demonstration Groups](https://ju.instructure.com/courses/6738/groups) on Canvas to decide when you want to demonstrate.
 At most 6 students in each group, first come, first served.

 Your demonstration will not be graded; consider it as (mandatory) practice (you must do it to pass the project work).

 ## Part 12: Submitting your work
-Submit your work for grading by uploading it to the assignment [Project Work Final Submission](https://ju.instructure.com/courses/4558/assignments/19360) on Canvas. **Be sure to follow the submission instructions there to 100%!**
+When you are done with your project, submit it for grading by submitting the assignment [Project Final Submission](https://ju.instructure.com/courses/6738/assignments/35580) on Canvas.
+Upload:

+* Your project report as a PDF file
+* The source code of your website as a ZIP file:
+  * Zip the root folder of your website (the project folder), and not a collection individual files/sub-folder
+  * Do not include the `node_modules` folder (e.g. delete it before you create the ZIP file)

+Do not put the PDF file in the ZIP file; upload them as two separate files in one and the same submission.

+When that ZIP file has been unzipped on the teacher's own computer, it is very important that the website can be started by running the following commands:

+1. `npm install`
+2. `npm run start` or `node app.js` (or whichever the name of your main file is)

+If this does not work and your report doesn't contain any instructions on how to start your web application you need to submit your work again at the next examination occasion, so double check that this works yourself before you submit your work!

+Write also the following information as a comment in the submission:

+* The URI to the login page
+* The correct username for logging in
+* The correct password for logging in
+* The IP address of the server your web application is running on (not required if you have already been approved on the assignment [Project Server](https://ju.instructure.com/courses/6738/assignments/35581))

+The examiner will login to your website and test all the CRUD operations.

+The examiner will only look at your latest submission on this page, so make sure that your latest submission includes both files (report + source code) and the comment with the requested information.

+Your submitted work will be checked for plagiarism using [Ouriginal](https://www.ouriginal.com/).

+Students failing to follow the submission instructions on this page will simply be asked to submit it again at the next submission occasion without any further comments, so double check that you've followed the instructions before you submit you work!